 Along with InVision, I use the plugin for Sketch, Craft.
 Not only does it have some helpful content populating features within Sketch, but it also allows me to easily sync up my artboards to my InVision prototype.

 When I hand off a design to a developer, I’ll give them the link to the InVision project as well as links to the Sketch file.
 I’ve tried using tools like Zeplin for handing off design assets to a dev, but I’ve found it’s a lot easier to create a style guide within my Sketch file.

 I don’t do a whole lot of development these days.
 It’s mostly frontend on my personal projects, whereas at work it’s in the hands of my very talented peers.

-It’ll be interesting to see what the survey says for 2018 and how I can compare.
+It’ll be interesting to see what the survey says for next year and how I can compare.
 If you have any recommended tools that I should check out I’d love to hear from you in the comments!👇🏻